Spectroscopy and femtoscopic correlation function of the $B\bar{D}$, $B=(N, \Delta)$ system in quark delocalization color screening model: Abstract

 \section{Abstract}

-In this work we systematically calculate the pentaquark systems with quark contents $qqqq\bar{c}$ with the analyzed total spin and parity quantum numbers of $J^{P}=\frac{1}{2}^{-}$, $J^{P}=\frac{3}{2}^{-}$ and $J^{P}=\frac{5}{2}^{-}$, in the I=0, I=1 and I=2 isospin channels.
+In this work, we systematically investigate the pentaquark systems with quark contents $qqqq\bar{c}$ with the analyzed total spin and parity quantum numbers of $J^{P}=\frac{1}{2}^{-}$, $J^{P}=\frac{3}{2}^{-}$ and $J^{P}=\frac{5}{2}^{-}$, in the I=0, I=1 and I=2 isospin channels.
 The effective potentials between baryon and meson clusters are given, and the possible bound states are also investigated.
-Also, the study of the scattering process of the open channels is performed to look for possible resonance state.
+Also, the study of the scattering process of the open channels is performed to identify possible resonance states.
 Our estimations indicate that several possible bound states and narrow baryon-meson resonances are found from corresponding the calculation processes.
+Furthermore, to bridge the gap between theoretical predictions and experimental measurement, we also extract the low-energy scattering parameters and compute the femtoscopic correlation functions for the $N\bar{D}$ system using the CATS framework.
+The results demonstrate that the predicted $I=0$ bound state manifests as a significant enhancement at low momentum accompanied by a characteristic suppression.
+In contrast, the $I=1$ correlations remain relatively flat as the predicted resonances are kinematically distant from the threshold.
+The $I=2$ sector exhibits strong spin dependence, where the bound state signal in the $J=1/2^{-}$ channel is largely masked by repulsive components in spin-averaged observables.
+This cancellation effect suggests that future experimental searches at ALICE and LHCb may require spin-selective measurements to identify such states.
+These predictions provide crucial theoretical guidance for future experiments.